 In this research, the researcher distributed self-confidence and motivation questionnaires to participants who had been chosen randomly.
 After the researcher distributed all of the questionnaires to participants, the researcher explain how to fill the questionnaire.
 The numbers of self-confidence and motivation questionnaire is 25 items.
 Afterward, the researcher set the time allocation to complete the questionnaires for about an hour.
-It was the minimum time for the samples to fill out the questionnaire by giving sign ($\sqrt{}$) in the provided column.
+It was the minimum time for the samples to fill out the questionnaires which has provided by the researcher.
+Then, the respondents should fill out the questionnaire by giving sign $(\sqrt{})$ in the provided column.
 Additionally, the researcher also given an instruction to the all participants to give some reasons about why they like or dislike to speak English below of the questionnaire column.
 In order to, the researcher could investigate why the respondents like and dislike in their speaking activities.